 With 120 in attendance and 34 students, both numbers were almost 38% higher than in 2022.
-I would say that as a section we are still recovering from COVID but the future is bright.
 As for my trip back to Reno, that was, like our trip down, also long and arduous.
-After having to leave the friendly confines of I-80 near Auburn we used back roads to Cool, California (yes, a real place, population 4,100) and then on to Pilot Hill, California (where they brag to be "way beyond Cool").
-Then almost all the way around Lake Tahoe and we finally came home on a long route through Gardnerville and Carson City, Nevada.
+We used back roads to Cool, California (yes, a real place, population 4,100) and then on to Pilot Hill, California (where they brag they're "way beyond Cool").
+Then almost all the way around Lake Tahoe and a long route through Gardnerville and Carson City, Nevada.
 It was a February to remember for sure.

-Mathematical Art Exhibition at Santa Rosa Junior College
+Mathematical Art Exhibition at SRJC

-In lieu of a report on the exhibition, we offer some images from the exhibition to inspire and delight!
+In lieu of a report on the exhibition at Santa Rosa Junior College, we offer some images from the exhibition to inspire and delight!